gdslab/uas_data_sharing_via_clouds/01-configuring_web_server/readme.md

     2. Select the Menu button > Compute > Instances > Select a compartment > Create instance
     3. Set a name for the instance
     4. On the 'Image and shape' box, click on 'Change image'
-    5. From the 'Image source' dropdown, select 'Platform images' > Canonical Ubuntu > click on 'Select image'
+    5. From the 'Image source' dropdown, select 'Platform images'
-    6. Click on 'Change shape' > **select desired shape > click on 'Select shape'
+    6. Select 'Canonical Ubuntu' > click on 'Select image'
-    7. Scroll down to the 'Add SSH keys' box > click on 'Save Private Key'
+    7. Leave the Shape confiiguration as default and scroll down to the 'Add SSH keys' box > click on 'Save Private Key'
     8. Near the bottom of the page, click on 'Create'
     9. Save the 'Public IP address' that has been assigned to the instance